mesosphere/marathon/docs/docs/pods.md

 - Pods do not support readiness checks.

-- Killing any task of a pod will result in the suicide of the pod executor that owns the task, which means that all of the applications in the pod will die.
+- Killing any task of a pod will result in the suicide of the pod executor that owns the task, which means that all of the applications in that pod instance will die.

-- No support for “storeUrls” (see v2/apps).
+- No support for `storeUrls` (see v2/apps).